- Thank you for choosing to support Cancer Council SA!

 Authority to fundraise: Once you have registered your event with Cancer Council SA, we will send you an authority to fundraise letter.
 Raising money without this letter is illegal.

 Fundraising guidelines: Make sure you have read through Cancer Council SA’s fundraising guidelines to ensure your event complies with our regulations.
 They are available on the Cancer Council SA Fundraising web page, from the Cancer Council SA office, 202 Greenhill Rd, Eastwood SA or from the Events hotline 1300 65 65 85 or firstname.lastname@example.org

 Insurance: Your event will not be covered by Cancer Council SA insurance.
 Depending on the type of event you’re holding, it may advised that you to take out cover for yourself and your event participants.
 High risk events will need to be covered by your own public liability insurance.
 Contact the Project Officer Community Projects at Cancer Council SA to discuss further if you have any concerns.

 Licenses: Some of the activities carried out at your event may require a license (e.g. raffle or the sale of alcohol).
-If the total recomended retail price of your total prize pool is over $5,000 you will require a license from the Office of Liquor and Gambling.
-They can be contacted on (08) 8226 8500 or www.olgc.sa.gov.au
+If the total recommended retail price of your total prize pool is over $5,000 you will require a license from Consumer and Business Services.
+They can be contacted on 131 882 or www.cbs.sa.gov.au.

 Permits/permissions: If you are fundraising in a public place, make sure you have permission from the property owner or council.